 of user’s choice.
 This design get ride a few issues previously stopped encryption at rest being adapted.

-Model symmetric encryption algorithm is well designed against attacks, which pretty muchleaves one option to crack the data: brutal force, try each possible key until hit
+Modern symmetric encryption algorithm like AES is well designed against attacks, which pretty much leaves one option to crack the data: brutal force, try each possible

 But if your encryption is protected by a password, it become a different story.
 Most of the encryption used by applications like Excel are using password to either protect or derives the key.
 This means the hacker only need to crack the password you remembered, not the actual key itself, to break the encryption.
 That won’t take too much effort and money with Cloud services and better equipment like GPU or FPGA.
 10 character long password with patterns probably won’t last a day.